wPlachno/wjpPersWiki/project-article-exam.md

 Attention: This milestone has not yet been reached.

 Yes, I know - this should have been milestone 2 or 3, but better late than never.
 As I will be using Pytest, this may end up taking longer.

+### 27. Implement PRINTART Flag

+Attention: This milestone has not yet been reached.

+With this, we should update how we store the links.
+We should set up a link class, with the text of the link, the full line of text from the file, and the index of the link - `[file_name]_[line_number]`.
+The PRINTART flag should require one or more filenames after it, update the links, then output a detailed list of those links for the corresponding articles.